Fixed Mindset and Growth Mindset

 Mindset

-A mindset is a particular way of or a frame of mind.
+A mindset is a particular way of thinking or a frame of mind.
 It includes your perceptions or your beliefs about your abilities and personal qualities such as intelligence or creativity.

 In her book, Mindset: The New Psychology of Success: How We Can Learn to Fulfill Our Potential, Dr. Dweck, describes both the fixed mindset and growth mindset and how they can affect your performance.